kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 			  logseq.order-list-type:: number
 			- $What does $5d+6c$ mean?
 Why does it make sense to set it equal to $500? logseq.order-list-type:: number
-			- If the bakery sold $
+			- If on this day the bakery sold 40 donuts, how many cupcakes were sold? *Solve an equation to answer this problem.* logseq.order-list-type:: number
-			  logseq.order-list-type:: number